uviclibraries/genai-notebooklm/7-k-12-educators.md

 two columns: Similarities | Differences.
 ```

-> **Teaching tip:** Have students predict similarities and differences before running the prompt.
-Compare their predictions to NotebookLM's output — where did they agree?
-Where did NotebookLM miss something students caught?
+> **Teaching tip:** Have students predict similarities and differences **before running the prompt**.
+Compare their predictions to NotebookLM's output.
+>   — where did they agree?
+>   - Where did NotebookLM miss something students caught?

 ### Venn diagram prompt:
 ```